-In 2016, there was an estimated number of 303,500 jobs in the United States for Civil Engineer.
+There were about 303,500 jobs for Civil Engineer in 2016 (in the United States).
 New jobs are being produced at a rate of 10.6% which is above the national average.
 The Bureau of Labor Statistics predicts 32,200 new jobs for Civil Engineer by 2026.
 The BLS estimates 25,900 yearly job openings in this field.

 The states with the most job growth for Civil Engineer are Utah, Tennessee, and Colorado.
 Watch out if you plan on working in Alaska, Mississippi, or Maine.
 These states have the worst job growth for this type of profession.

 Civil Engineers make between $54,780 and $142,560 a year.

 Civil Engineers who work in Alaska, California, or New Jersey, make the highest salaries.

 Below is a list of the median annual salaries for Civil Engineers in different U.S. states.

 Below is a list of the types of tools and technologies that Civil Engineers may use on a daily basis: